-In the opinion of Bond Counsel, assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, and subject to the conditions described in "TAX MATTERS" herein, interest on the Series 2017A Bonds will not be includable in the gross income of the owners thereof for federal income tax purposes under existing law.
-Interest on the Series 2017A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax but will be included in the calculation of a corporation's federal alternative minimum tax liability.
-The District's Enabling Act provides that the Series 2017A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall be exempt from taxation by the Commonwealth of Virginia and by any political subdivision thereof.
-See "TAX MATTERS" herein for certain provisions regarding the Code that may affect the tax treatment of interest on the Series 2017A Bonds for certain bondholders.
+In the opinion of Bond Counsel, under current law, assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, and subject to the conditions described in "TAX MATTERS" herein, interest on the Series 2018A Bonds will not be includable in the gross income of the owners thereof for federal income tax purposes.
+Interest on the Series 2018A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
+The District's Enabling Act provides that the Series 2018A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall be exempt from taxation by the Commonwealth of Virginia and by any political subdivision thereof.
+See "TAX MATTERS" herein for further information.

-\$83,485,000 Hampton Roads Sanitation District, Virginia Subordinate Wastewater Revenue Bonds, Refunding Series 2017A
+\$63,185,000 Hampton Roads Sanitation District, Virginia Subordinate Wastewater Revenue Bonds, Series 2018A